demisto/content-docs/README.md

   ```bash
   FILE_REGEX=Proofpoint CONTENT_REPO_DIR=~/dev/demisto/content npm run reference-docs
   ```
 * `MAX_FILES`: max files to generate in each category.
 Set this for faster generation when developing.
-Note also in CI builds on branches this is automatically set to speed up the preview site if there is only modifications related to docs.
+Note also in CI builds on branches this is automatically set to speed up the preview site if there are only modifications related to docs.
 For example:
   ```bash
   MAX_FILES=10 CONTENT_REPO_DIR=~/dev/demisto/content npm run reference-docs
   ```